GlenKPeterson/Paguro/README.md

  safe if the producer and the values it produces are free from outside influences.

 #To Do
- - Add UnMapSorted and UnSetSorted
- - Add ImMapSorted and ImSetSorted interfaces
- - Add the TreeMap and TreeSet implementations from Clojure
+ - Add tests for the TreeMap and TreeSet implementations from Clojure
- - Make the Im interfaces implement Sequence
- - Release 1.0 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
-It will include:
-    - 3 Immutable collections: Vector, SetOrdered, and MapOrdered.
-None of these use equals or hashcode.
-    Vector doesn't need to and Map and Set take a Comparator.
-    - Un-collections which are the Java collection interfaces, only unmodifiable, with mutator methods deprecated and default to throw exceptions.
-    - Im-collections which add "mutator" methods that return a new collection reflecting the change, leaving the old collection unchanged.
-    - Basic sequence abstraction.
-    - Function interfaces that manage exceptions and play nicely with java.util.function.*
+ - Make StaticImports return Im- collections instead of Un- ones.
+ - Rename methods in Realizable to prefer Im collections.

 # Older Notes
 Collection Variations: